 My favorite time of year is Halloween and there is no better place to be than the mysterious city of New Orleans.
 It is known for its history of Voodoo, witchcraft, and dark lore, and the city encapsulates a supernatural semblance to it that you can almost feel.
-My camera is on autopilot, developing a mind of its own capturing so many beautiful shots from the historical architecture, the food, and the people that it’s easy to lose myself through the viewfinder.
+My camera is on autopilot, developing a mind of its own capturing shots from the historical architecture, the food, and the people that it’s easy to lose myself through the viewfinder.
 During Halloween, there is a vast array of events, but the best is the Krewe de Boo Halloween parade.
 It is a must-see event filled with different participating “Krewes” with their extravagant floats and costumes.
-It’s like a smaller version of Mardi Gras and you can reap the same benefits.
-I always leave with a bag full of candy, beads, and souvenir cups.
+It’s like a smaller version of Mardi Gras and I always leave with a bag full of candy, beads, and souvenir cups.
 I also enjoy just walking around the city because every day, there is always something new to explore or an award-winning Halloween decorated patio to scope out.
 This year, I participated in a walking tour and I got to visit the beautiful St. Louis Cemetary No.1.
 I couldn’t help but think of the LSD scene in Easy Rider and marvel at Marie Laveau’s gravesite.
 Also, strangely enough, the large pyramid shaped tomb sticking out like a sore thumb is none other than the pre-paid, future resting place of Nicolas Cage.
 Every time I visit, I see or find something new to do and I fall deeper in love with the city I already cherish.
-The Big Easy will always be in my heart and I’m hoping to be lucky enough to return soon, but I’m guessing it won’t be soon enough!
+The Big Easy will always be in my heart and I’m hoping to be lucky enough to return soon or live there but I’m guessing it won’t be soon enough!